 A9: Candidate should set out the particulars of the travelling expenses, for example, the type of transport, unit charge, number/quantity/duration in the election return.
-If the amount of an election expense item is of \$500 or above, candidate should submit the invoice and receipt for the expense item.
+If the amount of a travelling expense is of \$500 or above, candidate should submit the invoice and receipt for that expense item.
 Please note that the receipt for value top-up of electronic stored value cards (e.g. Octopus Card) is not acceptable as the receipt for an election expense item.
 As adding value into the electronic stored value card is not a travelling expense and the receipt cannot show the aforesaid particulars of the travelling expenses, the receipt for value top-up cannot meet the legal requirements.
 If the total amount of the travelling expense during the election period is \$500 or above but each transportation cost is less than \$500, the candidate should set out the details of travelling expenses in the election return but submission of invoice and receipt is not required.

-- Q10: After the date of election, candidate still needs to handle the election-related follow-up work (for example, removal of election advertisements, handling of remaining election donations, settlement of expenses for election-related activities etc.).
-Should the relevant expenses, such as salary for agents and election assistants and rental of the election office, be regarded as election expenses? - A10: According section 2(1) of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
+Q10: After the date of election, candidate still needs to handle the election-related follow-up work (for example, removal of election advertisements, handling of remaining election donations, settlement of expenses for election-related activities etc.).
+Should the relevant expenses, such as salary for agents and election assistants and rental of the election office, be regarded as election expenses?

+A10: According section 2(1) of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
 554), election expense means -

-"in relation to a candidate or group of candidates at an election, means expenses incurred or to be incurred, before, during or after the election period, by or on behalf of the candidate or group for the purpose of - and includes the value of election donations consisting of goods and services used for that purpose."
+"in relation to a candidate at an election, means expenses incurred or to be incurred, before, during or after the election period, by or on behalf of the candidate for the purpose of -

+- (a) promoting the election of the candidate; or - (b) prejudicing the election of another candidate, and includes the value of election donations consisting of goods and services used for that purpose."